 - Courier Bold font indicates commands that you enter

-As in the previous lab, the bash prompt in this lab will be written [email protected]:~$.
+As in the previous lab, the bash prompt in this lab will be written as [email protected]:~$.
 Yours will be different, but don’t worry about it.

 The exercises in this lab focus on manipulating text inside files.
 Since this is a Linux lab and not a 1980s-era typing tutorial, you might want to use a GUI text editor to cut and paste the following blocks of text and save them as files in your home directory.
 If you want to get some practice using your editor, use nano, pico, or vito create the files.